Skip to content

 Search in excerpt

-Our child protection solicitors, who work with all kinds of families and specialise in advising and representing parents and children, can support you in a Child Protection Conference, a Pre-Proceedings Meeting or in Court.
+At David Gray, we have a team of specialist child protection solicitors, who work with all kinds of families and specialise in advising and representing both parents and children in care proceedings cases.
+Our solicitors can support you and your family in relation to Child Protection Conferences, a Pre-Proceedings Meeting or in court, and they can provide all the legal advice you require throughout your case.

-Local Authorities have a duty to protect children in their area.
-When Social Services receive information suggesting a child might be at risk of harm they will carry out an investigation, potentially leading to care orders and emergency protection orders.
+The local authority has a duty to protect children in their area.
+When social services receive information suggesting a child might be at risk of harm, they will carry out an investigation, potentially leading to the Local Authority making an application to Court for a Care Order.

 Child Protection Conference